 The STARS® Award

-In December 2015, ACG was awarded the STARS Bronze Award in recognition of its sustainability practices.
-ACG is the third academic institution outside the U.S. and the first in Europe participating in the STARS assessment procedure and given an award.
+Previously, in December 2015, ACG had been awarded the STARS Bronze Award for its first report.
+ACG was, at the time, the third academic institution outside the U.S. and the first in Europe participating in the STARS assessment procedure and given an award.

 The Sustainability Tracking, Assessment, and Rating System (https://stars.aashe.org/ – STARS®) is developed by the Association for the Advancement of Sustainability in Higher Education (AASHE).
 It is a documented and comprehensive standard for sustainability reporting in higher education.
 STARS® is a fully transparent, self-reporting framework which provides a solid base to quantify sustainability performance.
 It is composed up of credits that span the breadth of higher education sustainability and include performance indicators and criteria organized into four categories: Academics, Operations, Community Engagement & Social responsibility and Planning & Administration.